Daughters of Africa: Influence and legacy

-New Daughters of Africa: An International Anthology of Writing by Women of African Descent
+New Daughters of Africa: An International Anthology of Writing by Women of African Descent (2019)

 In December 2017, it was announced that a companion volume, entitled New Daughters of Africa, had been commissioned from Margaret Busby by Myriad Editions.
 Published on 8 March 2019 and characterised as "a behemoth of thought and reflection, exploring sisterhood, tradition, romance, race and identity – individually, and at large", New Daughters of Africa: An international anthology of writing by women of African descent features a further 200 writers: "The new volume expands on and reinforces the assertions of its predecessor.
 While including texts from the nineteenth century to the present, the book focuses primarily on writers who have come of age in the decades following Daughters of Africa's publication."

 Contributors are arranged according to decade of birth, "to give context to the generational links", as the editor states, and to continue to chart the black feminist literary canon.
 The anthology contains not only many well-known names but "a host of literary notables of the future".
-Kevin Le Gendre states in his review in Echoes magazine that "this inspiring collection punches above its very considerable weight....
+Kevin Le Gendre stated in his review in Echoes magazine that "this inspiring collection punches above its very considerable weight....
 The result is great diversity within a supposed minority, a resounding statement of the infinitely rich life experience of the 'sisters' drawn from Africa and the Diaspora.
 As was the case with the acclaimed first edition there is a commendable balance between those who are known and those who are unknown but nonetheless have illuminating things to say. ...
 Busby has grouped the texts by decade, reaching right back to the pre-1900, which results in a clear and vivid sense of evolution in both style and subject matter."